Why are India and Nepal clashing over disputed Himalayan territory? | DW | 03.06.2020

 New Delhi slams new map of Nepal

 "It is contrary to the bilateral understanding to resolve the outstanding boundary issues through diplomatic dialogue," Indian External Affairs Ministry Spokesperson Anurag Srivastava said in a statement, a day after Nepal issued the new map.
-"Such artificial enlargement of territorial claims will not be accepted by India," he added.
+"Such artificial enlargement of territorial claims will not be accepted by India."

 The China factor